rails-lambda/lamby-cookiecutter/inserts/README.md

 ## Next Steps

 - Deploy it.
 Read the Lamby [Quick Start](https://lamby.custominktech.com/docs/quick_start) guide for details.
-- Provide a new value for the `SECRET_KEY_BASE`.
-Alternatively, you can set this using Dotenv & SSM Parameter Store in the [Environments & Configuration](https://lamby.custominktech.com/docs/environment_and_configuration) section of your build file.
+- Provide a new value for the `SECRET_KEY_BASE` or other environment variables using our [Environment & Configuration](https://lamby.custominktech.com/docs/environment_and_configuration) guides.